Black, grey, red, fawn, brindle, bronze, brown, white

 They are playful, affectionate, and loyal to a fault.
 You won’t see a Xolo being hyper; they generally have calm demeanors, making them rather easy-going.

 Even though these dogs are pretty rare, you can occasionally get lucky and find one in a shelter.
-If you manage to locate a Xolo in a shelter that you can adopt, it will save you so much money that it’s definitely worth the extra effort.
-To put it in perspective, adopting generally costs around $300.
+If you manage to locate a Xolo in a shelter that you can adopt, it will save you so much money that it’s definitely worth the extra effort and you’ll be improving a pup’s life at the same time.

 1. This breed has been around for three millenia.